yashupadhyaya25/rpr/README.md

         **3_find_new_property.py :**
                 output_path = configur.get('name given in above step','output_path')

-**Step 5 :** Download chromedriver according to your chromeverison from ‘ https://chromedriver.chromium.org/downloads ’
+**Step 5 :** Download chromedriver according to your chrome verison from ‘ https://chromedriver.chromium.org/downloads ’

 # How to run